cncf/devstats-helm/README.md

 # Configure containerd data files locations

-This should only be done ideally right after the initial installation, otherwise you need to stop all cron-jobs and wait for othe rtasks to finish, this will render the cluster unusable for a while.
+This should only be done ideally right after the initial installation, otherwise you need to stop all cron-jobs and wait for other tasks to finish, this will render the cluster unusable for a while.

 # Approach with links